grahamfalconer/CV/README.md

 <h3> Scientrix (Work experience) </h3>

 *Work Experience*
-- Gained client
+- Gained client facing experience
+- Worked in a consultant environment with large firms and retailers
-- Learned about business tools for productivity and agile working
+- Learned about business tools for productivity

-- Coding... was encouraged to learn some basic coding principles by developers within the company as I discovered a passion for it.
+- Coding, was encouraged to learn some basic programming principles by developers within the company as I discovered a passion for it.

 <h3> Minutz Management (Work experience) </h3>